 The stock market is rich with both potential and risk in equal measure so it pays to have a strategy.
 The problem is, there are plenty of contradictory bits of sage investing wisdom out there.
 Should you, for example, put your money into top performing companies?
+And which ones are the best stocks to buy?
 You’ll have heard of these, you’ll be able to research their history and future plans and find it easier to track their progress.
 They could, therefore, be seen as a sound investment.

 However, smaller companies offer much greater potential for growth, they’re the chance to spot the ‘next big thing’ and get ahead of the market.
 They could, therefore, also be seen as a good investment.

 So, which is really best?
 Firstly, it depends on your character.
 If you’re new to investing, big shares – known as blue chip stocks in the States – might give you a ‘safe bet’.
 However, if you’re experienced with everything from stocks and shares ISAs to ETFs and CFDs then you might feel emboldened to take the opportunities to be had from searching out smaller companies which are on the up.
 It’s likely that you’ll have some successes and some failures but it can be a real buzz – and very lucrative – to pull a big gain out of the bag.

 - FTSE 100 companies have performed well in the last year.
 Smaller companies have been more prone to the fallout of Brexit – in particular because of the drop in the value of sterling.
 Many FTSE 100 firms have cash and earnings overseas – which means that their wealth has increased in relative terms as a result of the weaker pound.